AliRezaBmeDu/hello-rails-react/README.md

 ### Test

-To test the api, run the following command in the terminal:
+To test the api, go to the following address:

 ```sh
   https://localhost:3000/api/greetings/random